Skip to main content

 IN THE HIGH COURT OF KENYA — ESTATE INVENTORY

-IN THE HIGH COURT OF KENYA AT [Court Station] PROBATE AND ADMINISTRATION DIVISION Cause No. [Cause Number] IN THE MATTER OF THE ESTATE OF [Deceased Name] (DECEASED) ESTATE INVENTORY (Prepared pursuant to the Law of Succession Act Cap.
-160 s.83) Date of Inventory: [Inventory Date]
+IN THE HIGH COURT OF KENYA AT [Court Station] PROBATE AND ADMINISTRATION DIVISION Cause No. [High Court Cause Number] IN THE MATTER OF THE ESTATE OF [Full Name of Deceased] (DECEASED) ESTATE INVENTORY (Prepared pursuant to the Law of Succession Act Cap.
+160 s.83) Date of Inventory: [Date of Inventory]

 Deceased's Particulars

-PARTICULARS OF DECEASED Full Name: [Deceased Name] National ID / Passport: [Deceased Id Number] KRA PIN: [Deceased Kra Pin] Date of Death: [Date Of Death] Last Residential Address: [Last Address] Marital Status: [Marital Status] PERSONAL REPRESENTATIVE Name: [Rep Name] Relationship to Deceased: [Rep Relationship] Address: [Rep Address]
+PARTICULARS OF DECEASED Full Name: [Full Name of Deceased] National ID / Passport: [National ID / Passport Number] KRA PIN: [KRA PIN of Deceased] Date of Death: [Date of Death] Last Residential Address: [Last Residential Address] Marital Status: [Marital Status at Date of Death] PERSONAL REPRESENTATIVE Name: [Full Name of Personal Representative] Relationship to Deceased: [Relationship to Deceased] Address: [Personal Representative's Address]

 Schedule 1 — Immovable Property